Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ Sorting.md

 <p>
 Insertion sort work by adding one element at a time to the sorted portion of our container.
 The most common scenario that will be asked in interviews that should instantly remind any programmer this algorithm is sorting a deck of cards.

+Certainly!
+Insertion sort is another simple sorting algorithm that, in some cases, can be more efficient than bubble sort and selection sort.
+It is especially efficient for small datasets or partially sorted lists.
+Here are the properties and characteristics of insertion sort:

+Basic Principle:

+Insertion sort builds the final sorted array one element at a time.
+It takes each element from the unsorted part of the list and inserts it into its correct position within the sorted part of the list.
+Algorithm:

+Start with a list where the first element is considered sorted, and the rest is unsorted.
+For each unsorted element, compare it with the elements in the sorted part to find its correct position.
+Shift the larger elements in the sorted part to make room for the new element.
+Insert the new element into its correct position in the sorted part.
+Repeat these steps until the entire list is sorted.
+Time Complexity:

+The time complexity of insertion sort is O(n^2), both in the worst and best cases.
+However, it can be more efficient than bubble sort and selection sort in some scenarios, particularly for small datasets or nearly sorted lists.
+Adaptive:

+Insertion sort is adaptive, meaning its performance is improved when the list is partially sorted.
+In such cases, it approaches a linear time complexity.
+Stable:

+Insertion sort is a stable sorting algorithm, meaning it preserves the relative order of equal elements.
+In-Place Sorting:

+Similar to bubble sort and selection sort, insertion sort is an in-place sorting algorithm, meaning it doesn't require additional memory space to sort the list.
+Variants:

+Variations of insertion sort exist, such as binary insertion sort, which uses a binary search to find the correct position for the new element, potentially reducing the number of comparisons.
+Simplicity:

+Insertion sort is easy to understand and implement, making it a good choice for educational purposes or when simplicity is preferred over sorting efficiency.
+Efficient for Small Data:

+Insertion sort is a practical choice for sorting small lists or arrays where its simplicity and stability make it a reasonable option.
 </p>